treweathers/Java_Developer/Course_2/Course_2.1.md

 ## Lesson 4: HashMaps: Understanding Implementation and Complexity Analysis in Java
 ### 1. Deep Dive into HashMaps
-Before we commence, let's formally define a HashMap.
-A HashMap in the world of Java, functions based on a hashtable, implementing the Map interface.
-This interface implies that HashMaps can store key-value pairs, and interestingly, it allows null values and a null key.
+Before we commence, let's formally define a `HashMap`.
+A HashMap in the world of Java, functions based on a hashtable, implementing the `Map` interface.
+This interface implies that HashMaps can store key-value pairs, and interestingly, it allows `null` values and a `null` key.
 HashMaps do not guarantee any specific map order; in other words, the order can change over time.

 HashMaps function using the principle of hashing.
 Here, a key is rendered to a hash code by a hash function, and this numeric code identifies the storage location for the key-value pair.
 Let's visualize a simple creation of a HashMap: